Public Administration (M.P.A.)

 In addition to the M.P.A., the University offers online graduate certificate programs in public administration and public personnel administration.
 Courses in either of these certificate programs can be applied toward completion of the master of public administration.

 Courses are delivered via the Internet by two methods: by purely asynchronous web format and by web-based videoconferencing.
-The elective course may be offered in either format.
+The elective courses may be offered in either format.

 - Web Format: Four core courses (PA 601, 605, 606, and 607) are entirely asynchronous Web courses.